Step Inspector

 Before going into detail about each of these, please note that the Step Inspector supports undo and redo as well.
 You can either click on Edit->Undo / Edit->Redo or use the hot keys Ctrl+Z and Ctrl+Y to make use of them for each of the actions that will be explained in this chapter.

-Step name and description
+Step Name and Description

 The Step Name and Description are used to make the process clearer.
 The Step Name will also be used to label the step in the Process Editor so it's good to keep it brief and descriptive.
-The Description field can be used for a longer version to help your colleagues or future self to understand what's happening in this step without going through all the details.

 Behaviors

-In this section, we focus on how to use the Step Inspector for defining behaviors.
-To learn more about how behaviors work in general and how to use each of the provided behaviors individually, refer to the documentation for VR Builder.
+To learn more about how Behaviors work in general and how to use each of the provided Behaviors individually, refer to https://mindport-gmbh.github.io/VR-Builder-Documentation/articles/vr-builder-manual.html#behaviors.
 You will also find the link to this documentation when pressing the help icon next to the Add Behavior button:

 Adding, deleting, and reordering behaviors

-To add a behavior, press the Add Behavior button.
-This will open a flyout from which you can select any of the available behaviors.
+To add a Behavior, press the Add Behavior button.
+This will open a flyout from which you can select any of the available Behaviors.
 The core package already offers a lot of choices and is grouped into the categories Animation, Environment, Guidance, and Utility.
 If you installed add-ons as well, this collection can get even bigger.

 Setting attributes and referencing objects